QubesOS/qubes-doc/managing-os/kali.md

    build won't have direct internet connectivity unless you enable it from the
    firewall:

-        # in the dispVM
+        # in a dispVM
         gpg --keyserver hkp://keys.gnupg.net --recv-key 7D8D0BF6
         gpg --list-keys --with-fingerprint 7D8D0BF6
         gpg --export --armor 7D8D0BF6 > kali.asc

+2. **DO NOT TURN OFF** the dispVM

-2. Make sure the key ID is the valid one listed on the [Kali website].
+3. Make sure the key ID is the valid one listed on the [Kali website].
 Ideally, verify the fingerprint through other channels.

 Once you have the key, keep the dispVM on as you'll need to copy the key over